 Staying here is like being on a very small college campus -- eclectic folks, fun, quite safe.
 Remember that, when you choose to stay in a hostel, you get what you get for the money -- expect cleanliness, hot water and locks.
 Wake Up London has those plus some pluses and minus breakfast.

-About's Student Travel gives the Wake Up London three stars (one hostel per year may get five as a top rank, and the gap between...
-3-5 is deep and wide).
+We give the Wake Up London three stars (one hostel per year may get five as a top rank, and the gap between 3-5 is deep and wide).

 Wake Up London Hostel Check in, Policy